 The ongoing Phase 1/2 study is supported by funding from the Strategic Innovation Fund of the Government of Canada.

-VBI-2905 is a monovalent eVLP candidate expressing the pre-fusion form of the spike protein from the B.1.351 strain, a strain first identified in South Africa.
+VBI-2905 is a monovalent eVLP candidate expressing the pre-fusion form of the spike protein from the Beta (B.1.351) variant, a strain first identified in South Africa.

 This program is supported by funding from CEPI.